 Many of us don't roast a turkey or cook a large roast regularly, so what can I use instead of a roasting pan?
 Let's determine the features of a good roasting pan, some of our favorites to use, and what to use if you don't have one.

 Roasting pans are the ideal pan when it comes to kitchen equipment.
-They should be large, oven-safe, have high sides, and ideally have a removable rack and solid handles.
+They should be large, oven-safe, have high sides, and ideally have a removable v rack or flat rack and solid handles.
 The rack allows the heat to circulate the roast, so it cooks evenly and browns perfectly.
 A roasting pan is the perfect pan when you are serving food to a large group of guests.

 Roasting pan alternatives